 A handful of streets around Ki Ling Lane, Shek Chan Lane and Chung Ching Street have been transformed into a multi-coloured canvas for vibrant murals by Hong Kong and international artists.
 Navigate through the little side streets and nooks and crannies to see all of what ARTLANE has to offer.

+If you love taking street photos you should also venture along Des Voeux Road West to snap some candid shots of the traditional dried seafood and Chinese herb shops.
 It can be reached easily by hopping on the MTR to Sai Ying Pun on the Island line (blue), and taking exit B3.

 3. Wan Chai